 CBLR fellows receive a $1000 stipend for each semester.
 This leadership experience will ideally relate to their academic interests, support their sustained engagement with community partners or issues they care about, and further their skills in communication, partnership development, organizing and problem-solving.
 Fellows’ responsibilities vary somewhat from course to course but require approximately 5 hours per week.
-During the current pilot year of the program, CBLR fellows are working with faculty members on:
+CBLR fellows have worked with faculty members on:

 Curriculum development, such as designing assignments or reflective activities;